 The Dyslexia Center of Utah, is a non-profit tutoring center that specializes in instruction for dyslexic students.

 The director, Shelley Hatch have been privately tutoring students in Utah and Salt Lake County.
-Mrs. Hatch has been running the Dyslexia Center of Utah for the last nine years and has tutored over 500 students.
+Mrs. Hatch has been running the Dyslexia Center of Utah for the last thirteen years and has tutored over 500 students.
 She has attended Orton Gillingham based training programs.

 How will the Dyslexia Center of Utah help dyslexic students?

 We will provide a unique learning environment for dyslexic students in Utah County—a center where their academic needs can be met.
 This will be a center where these students can be successful and where they can get the tools they need for future academic success.

 Tutors at the Dyslexia Center of Utah will use Orton Gillingham-based direct phonics instruction and multi-sensory teaching techniques to instruct and tutor students.
 The curriculum is research-based and has been proven to be an effective way to teach dyslexic learners.

 How will the Dyslexia Center of Utah benefit the community?